 - Why you should consider Twitter Ads

-Twitter began as (and, arguably, still is) a social media platform to connect virtually with others, share thoughts, and have conversations.
-These days, it’s also where many people learn breaking news, make jokes, post memes, and fire off random thoughts.
+Twitter began as (and, arguably, still is) a social media app to connect virtually with others, share thoughts, and have conversations.

-It’s also a great platform for social media marketing ads.
+Twitter is also one of the top platforms for social media marketing ads.

-In fact, Twitter user numbers — and its engagement rates — are growing.
-Whether you’re already aboard the Twitter Ads campaign train or just want to know more, let’s dive into the info you need to succeed on Twitter in 2020.
+In fact, Twitter user numbers — and engagement rates — are growing.
+Whether you’re already aboard the Twitter Ads campaign train or just want to know more, let’s dive into the info you need to succeed on Twitter in 2022.

 Why Twitter Ads deserve your attention

-The popularity of Twitter can’t be understated.
-The platform reportedly has 166 million monetizable daily active users across the globe.
+Not only that, but reports show the platform has approximately 206 million daily users across the globe.
 When these users are scrolling, some of the tweets in their timelines may be sponsored ads or promoted content.

 A few key benefits of Twitter Ads are that they’re:

-- Cost-efficient: they allow you to build your campaign in a budget-friendly manner
+- Cost-efficient: They allow you to build your campaign in a budget-friendly way

-One of the best parts about Twitter Ads is that there’s no minimal campaign spend, so they can be suited to virtually any budget.
+One of the best parts about Twitter Ads is that there’s no minimum campaign spend.
+Thus, they can be suited to virtually any budget.

 Types of Twitter Ads

-Even though Twitter Ads may be a straightforward paid social media marketing tactic, the platform gives you multiple ad options for promoting your account and content:
+Twitter Ads are a straightforward paid social media marketing tactic.
+However, the platform gives you multiple ad options for promoting your account and content.

 The latest Twitter Ads tips